kusoroadeolu/EventDrop/ARCHITECTURE.md

 ### User Experience
 Room expiration is now handled gracefully.
 When a room expires, a boolean flag is set to true in the room's state.
 The frontend, upon receiving this update via SSE, redirects the user to the create/join room page, providing a seamless and intentional transition.
 This  approach centralizes the expiration logic and avoids complex HTTP status code handling on the frontend.
-(Parsing http status codes with SSE emitters is a nightmare)
+(Parsing http status codes with SSE emitters is a nightmare
+Added PWAs for a mobile friendly alternative
+Simple metrics for tracking rooms created, files uploaded and downloaded

 ## Testing
 Wrote comprehensive unit tests that cover the most common user actions/flows